 Known Issues

-stdio only — SSE transport was removed in May 2025, and Streamable HTTP is not yet available.
-This limits deployment options for remote/hosted MCP server scenarios outside of AgentCore.
+stdio only (open-source servers) — SSE transport was removed in May 2025, and Streamable HTTP is not yet available for open-source servers.
+The managed AWS MCP Server (Preview) communicates over HTTPS, partially addressing this limitation.

 Cloud billing required — Most servers interact with AWS services that require an active AWS account with billing.
 Unlike Google’s free API tier or Meta’s free models, there’s no zero-cost path for most MCP server usage.